joexi/JObjectCoder/README.md

 JObjectCoder
 ============

-write &amp; read object to/from local file
+write &amp; read object to/from local files